Do you know what your child’s dream job is? You might be surprised by the answer!

 - More than 7 in 10 children want to “make a difference in the world”

-- Evidence that existing education is failing to keep up with a fast changing world – with nearly three in four (73%) children not believing they are learning everything they need at school to prepare them for their future
+- Evidence that existing education is failing to keep up with a fast changing world – with 57% of children thinking that school alone is not preparing them for their dream job.

 As well as this, our report also concluded that 89% of UK children stated that having a job that they love is a priority for them in the future and that 73% aspire to make a difference in the world.